-You can find much more information about each of these departments by looking at their respective departmental annual reports.
+You can find much more information about these departments and the great work they do by looking at their respective departmental annual reports.

 The full time and part time position numbers listed are the employment positions which have been funded.
-Many of these departments struggled with keeping fully staffed in 2022, especially in the part time positions.
+Many of these departments struggled with keeping fully staffed in 2023, especially in the part time positions.